 Click here for a list of RCR programs at Brown that fulfill NSF RCR requirements.

-- Would like assistance developing a course that meets NIH RCR requirements or would like ORI to spread the word about your RCR course; or
+- Need assistance developing a course that meets NIH RCR requirements or would like ORI to spread the word about your qualifying RCR course?

 - Need a subject matter expert from the ORI to talk about conflict of interest, human or animal subject research, data use / sharing, rigor & reproducibility, or research misconduct as part of a class or as part of an RCR course?

 Telephone Number: (401) 863-3050